michaelcourcy/openshift-gvs/readme.md

 still work in other environments.

 Because we run a sidecar inside the workload we need to make sure the pods has the [necessary capabilities](https://docs.kasten.io/latest/install/generic.html#required-capabilities-for-generic-storage-backup) to do backup and restore filesystem operation (using kopia).
-For that we create a specific scc with the minimum capabilities and we create the necessary binding to the service account of the namespaces.
+For that we create a specific `scc` (Security Context Constraint) with the minimum (but necessary) capabilities and authorize the service account of this namespace to use this `scc`.

 ## Deploy your application